Yerba Mate Culture is supported by readers. If you decide to buy through a link on this page, we may earn an affiliate commission. Learn more

 Rooibos production started to increase in the 1930s when Dr. Pieter Le Fras Nortier developed a method for germinating rooibos seeds, which allowed larger-scale cultivation of the plant.
 Dr. Nortier also researched the medicinal properties of rooibos, and his work was continued by Dr. Annetjie Theron who discovered that rooibos helped with her baby’s colic.

-Today, it is well-known that rooibos has many health benefits, and its global demand is high and is increasing quickly.
-However, it is cultivated only in South Africa.
+Today, it’s well-known that rooibos has many health benefits, and its global demand is high and increasing rapidly.
+However, it’s cultivated only in South Africa.
 The attempts to grow it in other countries have failed.

-Matula tea ingredients also include rooibos leaves, and this tea is often used to treat H. pylori bacteria and many other digestive issues.
+Matula tea ingredients also include rooibos leaves.
+This South African herbal drink is often used to treat H. pylori bacteria and many other digestive issues.

 Rooibos (Aspalathus linearis) means ‘red bush’ and it has needle-like green leaves and yellow flowers.